The Asian Conference on Film & Documentary 2016

 This international and interdisciplinary conference on Film and Documentary is now in its fifth year, and will bring together a range of academics and practitioners to discuss new directions in film studies.
 As with IAFOR’s other events, FilmAsia2016 will afford the opportunity for renewing old acquaintances, making new contacts, and networking across higher education and beyond.
 The conference will also host the fourth IAFOR Documentary Film Award and a film festival.

-The Fifth Asian Conference on Film & Documentary 2016 will again be held alongside The Seventh Asian Conference on Media & Mass Communication 2016.
+The Asian Conference on Film & Documentary 2016 will again be held alongside The Asian Conference on Media & Mass Communication 2016.
 Registration for either conference will allow attendees to attend sessions in the both.

 FilmAsia2016 Conference Theme: “Justice”